Singapore Eat: The 1950’s Coffee (五十年代) @ Chinatown Complex

-The black coffee had a familiar traditional coffee aroma and was thick as usual.
-The soft-boiled eggs were nicely done without a trace of being overcooked or with still-raw egg white.
-The timing was perfect!
+The coffee stall's charcoal-grilled toasts usually run out fast even on weekdays.
+Only early birds get to eat their traditional breakfast set.
+The black kopi-O is thick and has a nice traditional kopi aroma.
+The soft-boiled eggs are nicely done without a trace of being overcooked or with still-raw egg white.
+The timing is perfect!

-The protagonist for this visit was the traditional bread that I woke up early for.
-The nicely charcoal-toasted bread was spread with kaya (coconut jam) and a thick slice of butter.
-The kaya was applied sparingly so the bread would not be too sweet.
-And it was the thick butter that made each bite so creamy and tasty.
+The nicely charcoal-grilled toasts are spread with kaya (coconut jam) and a thick slice of butter.
+The kaya is applied sparingly so the toasts are not too sweet.
+And the thick butter makes each bite so creamy and savoury.
+The nostalgic taste of charcoal-grilled traditional toasts are getting harder to find in Singapore these days.

-Other than their traditional bread, the peanut butter thick toast with ultra-soft bread was great too.
-The bread was lightly-toasted to keep its softness and spread with thick peanut butter.
-Of all my visits, I had managed to try the peanut thick toast once as they were usually sold out fast too.
+Other than their traditional toast, the peanut butter thick toast with ultra-soft bread is nice too.
+The bread is lightly-toasted to keep its softness and spread with thick peanut butter.
+Similarly, the peanut thick toast sold out fast too.

 Address: